plfa/plfa.github.io/README.md

 You'll see the key sequence of the character in mini buffer.

+### Spacemacs
+[Spacemacs][spacemacs] is a “community-driven Emacs distribution” with native support for both Emacs and Vim editing styles.
+It comes with [integration for “agda-mode”][spacemacs-agda] out of the box.
+All that is required is that you turn it on.

+### Visual Studio Code
+[Visual Studio Code][vscode] is a free source code editor developed by Microsoft.
+There is [a plugin for Agda support][vscode-agda] available on the Visual Studio Marketplace.

+### Atom
+[Atom][atom] is a free source code editor developed by GitHub.
+There is [a plugin for Agda support][atom-agda] available on the Atom package manager.

 ## Dependencies for developers
 PLFA is written in literate Agda with [Pandoc Markdown][pandoc-markdown].